Skip to content

 Grade-for-Grade: Where Chinese Resins Match and Where They Fall Short

 Cost advantage means nothing if the resin does not run properly on the buyer's production line.
-The practical question for Vietnamese converters is grade equivalency — and the answer varies significantly by application segment.
+The practical question for Vietnamese converters is grade matching — and the answer varies significantly by application segment.

 Strong Matches: Commodity PP and PE